 At the University of Granada we offer a wide variety of complementary academic and vocational training courses, ranging from postgraduate training, professional training, language training and academic writing, to the arts, hobbies, crafts, and sports.
 These courses are aimed at both undergraduate and postgraduate students, staff, and in many instances even non-university students and the public.
 Our free Massive Open Online Courses (MOOCS), for example, are open to all members of the public and many are available both in English and in Spanish.

 Some courses have been designed with a view to enabling students to upgrade their academic skills and improve their mobility within international job markets.
-The Modern Languages Centre (CLM), Confucius Institute (Chinese), “Russkiy Mir” Russian Centre and “al-Babtain” Chair in Arab Studies, for instance, collectively help over 8,000 students a year to improve their foreign language skills.
+The Modern Languages Centre (CLM), Confucius Institute (Chinese), and “Russkiy Mir” Russian Centre, for instance, collectively help over 8,000 students a year to improve their foreign language skills.
 Meanwhile, other courses are more focused on cultivating personal and artistic development.

 The following are just a few of the different and varied types of short duration courses you can take at the University of Granada:

-Students can learn Spanish and other languages alongside the 10,000 local and international students who enrol each year on courses offered by the UGR’s Modern Languages Centre, Confucius Institute (Chinese), “Russkiy Mir” Russian Centre (Russian), “al-Babtain” Chair in Arab Studies (Arabic), and the Euro-Arab Foundation for Higher Studies (Arabic).
+Students can learn Spanish and other languages alongside the 10,000 local and international students who enrol each year on courses offered by the UGR’s Modern Languages Centre, Confucius Institute (Chinese), and “Russkiy Mir” Russian Centre (Russian).

 The Modern Languages Centre (CLM) is one of the leading institutions in Spain for language learning.
 Teaching staff are highly qualified, the administrative team is dedicated and effective, and the Centre boasts a wide range of services, a wealth of learning resources and endless extracurricular activities.
 CLM employs a thoroughly communicative approach, ensuring students learn Spanish in real-life situations.
 It offers general and intensive Spanish language courses for foreign students at all levels (A1-C2); language and culture courses; and Hispanic studies courses.
 Moreover, it runs courses in the following languages: English, French, German, Italian, Japanese, Portuguese, Swedish, Romanian, Arabic, and Persian.